weizhang9/advent-of-code-2019/README.md

 # advent-of-code

-xmas fun for bonehead nerd, aka me.
+xmas fun for bonehead nerd, aka me, written in go (for now).